 - Casanova Wannabe: Winston has an active but massively unsuccessful love life.
 This is the result of him being...

-- Running Gag: Between segments, he would recite a jingle about his company ("If your nose is stinging, our phone should be ringing!").
+- Running Gag: Between segments, he would recite a slogan about his company (i.e., "If your nose is stinging, our phone should be ringing!", "Service with a smile — even on hot days!").

 - Toilet Humor: And often.